isomerpages/moe-westviewpri/_uniquely-us/ALP.md

 <p>Our Blooming Gardens is more than just a garden — it complements the Science
 curriculum in West View Primary School, where students deepen their understanding of sustainability, plants through experiential learning.</p>
+<p>Click <a href="https://www.westviewpri.moe.edu.sg/our-curriculum/science/department-programmes/" rel="noopener nofollow" target="_blank">here</a> to
-<p>Click here to find out how our Science curriculum integrates this learning
+find out how our Science curriculum integrates this learning space!</p>
-space!</p>
 <p>Beyond the classroom, the Environmental Science Club at West View Primary
 also taps on the Blooming Gardens for their CCA sessions, allowing the students to cultivate their green fingers while fostering teamwork and responsibility.</p>
+<p>Click <a href="https://www.westviewpri.moe.edu.sg/our-curriculum/core-ccas/environmental-science-club/" rel="noopener nofollow" target="_blank">here</a> to
-<p>Click here to explore our CCA activities at Blooming Gardens!</p>
+explore our CCA activities at Blooming Gardens!</p>
 <p>Through this initiative, we continue to empower our students to become
 active contributors to a greener future.</p>
 <p><strong>Internationalisation Programme: Sustainability using STEM/STEAM</strong>